ISIDLSHTM/CoBeDOA_Data/README.md

 # CoBeDOA_Data
- Due to filesize these data-base files had to be uploaded seperately
+ Due to filesize these data-base files had to be uploaded seperately.

+ Please see the main repo for details.